sifmelcara/pgdl/README.md

 # pgdl
-a terminal user interface program that downloads video from html and plays immediately.
+a terminal user interface program that downloads a video from html and plays immediately.